HL7/bulk-data/input/pagecontent/authorization.md

 #### **Use this profile** when the following conditions apply:

-* The target FHIR server can register the client and pre-authorize access to a defined set of FHIR resources.
+* The target FHIR authorization server can register the client and pre-authorize access to a defined set of FHIR resources.
 * The client may run autonomously, or with user interaction that does not include access authorization.